 Nonallergic rhinitis can affect children and adults.
 But it's more common after age 20.
-Triggers of nonallergic rhinitis symptoms vary and can include certain odors or irritants in the air, weather changes, some medications, certain foods, and chronic health conditions.
+Factors that trigger the symptoms vary from person to person.
+The triggers can include some:

-Nonallergic rhinitis doesn't usually cause itchy nose, eyes or throat — symptoms associated with allergies such as hay fever.
+Nonallergic rhinitis most often doesn't cause an itchy nose, eyes or throat.
+That symptom is linked with allergies such as hay fever.

 When to see a doctor

 - Haven't gotten relief from home remedies or medicines you bought at a store without a prescription.